realvoidgojo/CTF-Challenges/OverTheWire/Narnia/README.md

 <img src="img/Pasted image 20240719200158.png" alt="Example Image" width="450"/>

-Let using default echo and actual hex values , because `A` is confuse to analyze and change the payload order
+Let using default echo and actual hex values , because `A` is confuse us to analyze and change the payload structure, use `\x90` is Null actual nop value

 ```
 # NOP CODE + SHELLCODE + POINTER